 Price risk is the risk that the value of a financial instrument will fluctuate as a result of changes in market prices, whether those changes are caused by factors specific to the individual instrument or its issuer, or factors affecting all instruments traded in the market.
-The Company has no exposure to such risk since its existing available-for-sale investments are not listed in the market.
 The Company however has price risk on its listed assets that are carried at fair value through profit or loss.